giusgal/Order-placement-system/README.md

 # Order Placement System

 An Order placement system intended to help waitres place orders using a tablet.

-Coded in `Express/Mongoose` and `Javascript/HTML/CSS` for a University project.
+Developed using Express and Mongoose as a university project.

 ## Gallery
 ### Main view